-Here at Cottonwood Creek Doodles we strive to provide only the best for our adult breeding dogs who serve as loving members of our family.
+Here at Cottonwood Creek Doodles we strive to provide only the best for our breeding dogs who serve as loving members of our family.
 To ensure we are able to give these dogs the best possible home life while being able to expand and produce the best possible puppies, we like to limit the number of dogs we have living in our home.
-We are now offering a guardian program where qualified families will receive a FREE puppy/dog while we retain the breeding rights.
+We offer a unique guardian program where qualified families will receive a FREE puppy/dog while we retain the breeding rights.

 Guardian families are expected to properly care for their new puppy/dog physically and financially.
 We will cover all costs associated to breeding and care for/own all litters produced by guardian family dogs.
 Basically, you will get an adorable dog to add to your family at no cost, and we get to use him/her in our breeding program.
 Pretty simple!
 Guardian dogs will remain your forever family pet but will come to us every so often to sire/whelp their litters.

 *Guardian families must have*

 -A fenced yard